 Figure S5: Schematic of outcomes of experiments conducted and possible mechanism of toxicity.
 Based on the results in the present study the toxicity associated with GR15 and PR15 (not pictured) could be associated with their ability to be asymmetrically dimethylated after 24 hours of incubation (line 1).
 When a Type I PRMT inhibitor such as MS023 is added, the toxicity is abrogated, though the exact mechanism by which it happens remains unclear (line 2).
 When challenging cells with GR15 that has been asymmetrically dimethylated, the toxic effects are still present (line 3).
 However when MS023 was added during the ADMe-GR15 challenge, abrogation of toxicity was not observed, and so it is suggested that because GR15 was already dimethylated, the PRMT inhibition had no influence on the effects seen (line 4).
 Taken together, the results suggest that the asymmetric dimethylation of GR15 is the driving mechanism of toxicity seen in our assay system.

 Table S1.
 Effects on metabolic activity and LDH release of NSC-34 cells due to molecules in the absence of GR15 or PR15 challenge. **** indicates p<0.0001, *** indicates p<0.001, ** indicates p<0.01, * indicates p<0.05.
 Highlighted cells represent concentrations at which molecules showed near complete abrogation of toxic effects due to GR15 or PR15 challenge.
 One-way ANOVAs with Dunnett’s multiple comparisons were used to assess significance.
 For the WST-1 analysis, percentage of activity was compared to that after DRP challenge.
 100% activity represents untreated NSC-34 cells, and 0% activity represents metabolic activity after 3 µM GR15 or PR15 challenge alone.

+Supplementary Statistics

+Supplementary Table S2